eteppo/eteppo/content/post/complex-systems-in-r/index.md

 ![](system-4-3.gif)

-Just by comparing those animations you get a pretty good intuition of what bifurcations are. *r* is a bifurcation parameters.
+Just by comparing those animations you get a pretty good intuition of what bifurcations are. *r* is a bifurcation parameter.

 Chaos
 -----